-This ESG Report focuses on the operation of the Group's business segment of sales of building materials and provision of construction and engineering services, The information published in this ESG Report covers the period from 1 April 2019 to 31 March 2020, unless otherwise stated, which is the same as the financial year covered in the Group's annual report for the year ended 31 March 2020.
+This ESG Report focuses on the operation of the Group's business segment of sales of building materials and provision of construction and engineering services (i.e. construction contracts).
+The information published in this ESG Report covers the period from 1 April 2021 to 31 March 2022, unless otherwise stated, which is the same as the financial year covered in the Group's annual report for the year ended 31 March 2022.